santosfamilyfoundation/TrafficGUIs/README.md

 SantosGUI is currently supported on modern versions of Windows, macOS, and 64-bit Ubuntu.

+## Project Information

+For more information on this project, its uses, and more, see our website at http://santostraffic.com.

 ## Documentation

 [The project's wiki](https://github.com/santosfamilyfoundation/SantosGUI/wiki) contains project documentation, including installation instructions, usage guides, and other information.